History of Oman in Timeline

 2002: Voting rights extended to all citizens

-2003: Olympic Days
+2003: Olympic Days in Oman

 In October 2004, the Omani government set up a Ministry of Sports Affairs to replace the General Organisation for Youth, Sports and Cultural Affairs.

-2004: Oman appoints first female minister
+2004: First female minister appointed

 In 2004, the Sultan appointed Oman's first female minister with portfolio, Sheikha Aisha bint Khalfan bin Jameel al-Sayabiyah, to the post of National Authority for Industrial Craftsmanship.

-2005: Arrests and convictions of Islamists
+2005: Arrests of suspected Islamists

-2006: Steady date exports
+2006: Steady Date Exports

 Between 2006 and 2016, Oman's date exports remained steady.

-2006: Oman had ten surface combat vessels
+2006: Oman had surface combat vessels

-2006: Oman's military manpower totalled 44,100
+2006: Military manpower totalled

-In 2006, Oman's military manpower totalled 44,100, including army, navy, and air force personnel.
+In 2006, Oman's military manpower totalled 44,100, including army, navy and air force personnel.

 In 2006, the Omani film Al-Boom was released.